YanShenChun/chrome_essence/README.md

 # chrome_essence
-Extract some useful libraries from chromium open project
+Extract some individual project by functionality